The Whales of August: Production

 The film's producer, Mike Kaplan, saw the play performed by the Trinity Repertory Company while he was visiting Rhode Island on family business.
-Kaplan, who had met Gish many years earlier when he was a publicist involved in The Comedians (1967), decided immediately that the role of Sarah Webber was a role that would introduce new generations of filmgoers to the great talent of the "First Lady of American Film", who had begun her film career in 1912.
-This was to be the final film role for the 93-year-old Gish; she died aged 99 in 1993.
+Kaplan, who had met Gish many years earlier when he was a publicist involved in The Comedians (1967), decided immediately that the role of Sarah Webber was a role that would introduce new generations of filmgoers to the great talent of the "First Lady of American Film", who had begun her film career 75 years earlier, in 1912.
+This was to be the final film role for the 93-year-old Gish; she died in 1993 at the age of 99.
 It was also to be Sothern's final acting role.

 As opposed to the original stage production, the film made it possible to showcase stars who were the age peers of the characters.
 Actors and actresses of the appropriate age and stature were contacted to see whether they were both interested in and physically capable of playing the roles.
 Many screen greats were approached to play a role but demurred because they suffered from various infirmities, including Shirley Booth, Barbara Stanwyck, Fred Astaire and Paul Henreid.
 Gish and Davis were both infirm: Davis had recently recovered from several strokes which inhibited movement on the left side of her body, and Gish was somewhat hard of hearing.
 Other greats turned down the producers' overtures for other reasons, including Joel McCrea, Frances Dee, Katharine Hepburn and John Gielgud.
+Gielgud initially accepted the role and even attended early rehearsals but was replaced by Vincent Price before filming began.
 Even Davis and Gish turned down the parts more than once before being persuaded to star in the film.

-This film marks a reunion between Davis and Vincent Price after 48 years, having last appeared on screen together in The Private Lives of Elizabeth and Essex in 1939.
+This film marks a reunion between Davis and Price after 48 years, having last appeared on screen together in The Private Lives of Elizabeth and Essex in 1939.